 What Is Brand Positioning?

 A brand is the face of a company in the digital age.
 It’s what people identify with and what they think of when they hear a company’s name.
 Brand positioning defines and communicates what your brand stands for and your brand purpose.
 It allows you to create a clear understanding of who you are, what sets you apart, and what your values are.
 Brand positioning gives your target customers a reason to buy or subscribe to your product, rather than those of competitors.
-It’s more than just a tagline or slogan; it's an essential part of how your customers perceive you.
+It’s more than just a tagline or slogan: it's an essential part of how your customers perceive you.

 Brand positioning is the foundation on which to build your brand.
 With many retailers and marketers pushing to appeal to the target customers, brands need to articulate their message clearly to get noticed.
 A company’s brand position in the market will determine its market share within a given product category.